five shifts that elevated my creative practice

 Part of being a creative is embracing the growth process.
 The evolution.
 Recognize the beauty in the unformed mound of clay.
 The rough draft.
 The first unpolished but genuine attempts.
 Just like you might look at a picture of yourself from 10 years ago and wonder how in the world you thought that hairstyle or outfit was cute, you can also look at that picture and appreciate the perfection of who you were in that moment.

 The same is true of your artistic efforts.
 Nothing is final.
 You will never stop creating and growing.
 Each iteration is just another snapshot of a moment of time in your story.
 Find the people who are growth-minded in this way.
-Tune out the people who judge themselves and others every step of the way.
+Tune out the people who judge others and the creative risks they take.

 Do these resonate?
 Which one(s) hit closest to home?
 I’d love to hear your thoughts in the comments.